ptbjack/Library/Mi/Main/Early Lacan vs Late Lacan.md

 Status:
 Tags:

-Early:[^1]
+# Early:

-- The presence of the signifier induces irredeemable loss on the part of the human animal: once it is articulated in the signifier as "demand", need is irreversibly alienated.
+The presence of the signifier induces irredeemable loss on the part of the human animal: once it is articulated in the signifier as "demand", need is irreversibly alienated.[^1]
 * The presence of the signifier deviates man's need: when subjected to demand, needs come back to him in an alienated form.
-    * What is alienated in needs constitutes *primal repression*, as it cannot be articulated in demand.
-        * Nevertheless appears in an offshoot:* desire*.
+- What is alienated in needs constitutes *primal repression*, as it cannot be articulated in demand.
+Nevertheless appears in an offshoot:* desire*.
 * Phallus designates "meaning effects as a whole".

+Animal exists, the key fits into keyhole[^2]

+# Late:

-Late: signifying order is coextensive with a lack.[^1]
+The signifying order is coextensive with a lack.[^1]
 * There is no another side of the signifier (pure organic need), it has a reverse side.
 * The minus is the foundation (of the One of the signifying order).
 * Change in mythology.